 Our highly experienced staff have extensive knowledge of all CIEE programs and services.
 If you are a student with questions about completing your application, or you want to sign up to receive program updates and news, our staff are happy to help.

-Academic Program Students take the following courses for a total of 4.25 Pomona credits (4 Pomona credits for academic year 2022-2023 and all years prior):
+Academic Program Students take the following courses for a total of 4.25 Pomona credits:

 Tropical Diversity (1 Pomona credit)